lucas-fer-fig/PowerShell-file-organizer-script/README.md

 # PowerShell-Script-organizador-de-arquivos
-A simple script, made to run on PowerShell and that organizes your files in a directory.
+A simple script, made to run on PowerShell that organizes your files in a directory.